kuanrcl/MySQL_EE_Workshop/Lab11/Readme.md

 ## Create the skeleton Spring Boot application
-Browse to http://start.spring.io to create the initial Spring Boot skeleton Include the dependencies of **Web, JPA, MySQL**, generate the project zipfile
+Browse to http://start.spring.io to create the initial Spring Boot skeleton Include the dependencies of **Web, Data JPA, MySQL**, generate the project zipfile
 ![spring](img/SB1.png)

 ## Edit the code